Skip to content

 Book a boat trip on the River Wey Navigations

-Boat trips run six times a day from Thursday to Monday, when the Wharf is open (March-November) and tickets (£70 for Trust members and non-members for the whole boat, individual fares are also available) are available for the whole season.
-During local school holidays boat trips are available every day.
+Boat trips run six times a day from Thursday to Monday, when the Wharf is open (March-November).
+You can hire the whole boat for £75 or buy individual tickets (prices apply to both National Trust members and non-members).
 You can also buy a licence to use your own canoe/kayak/paddleboard here.

 You might also be interested in